-which are in fact natural transformations whose components are vertical arrows, $Q(\alpha_A)=1_{PA}$.
-A 2-cell like this is called a \emph{fibred natural transformation}.
-Dually, we have the notion of an \emph{opfibred 2-cell} and \emph{opfibred natural transformation} between opfibred 1-cells and functors respectively.

-In this way, we obtain a 2-category $\B{Fib}$ of fibrations over arbitrary base categories, fibred 1-cells and fibred 2-cells, with the evident compositions coming from $\B{Cat}$.
-In particular, there is a 2-category $\B{Fib}(\caa{X})$ of fibrations over a fixed base category $\caa{X}$, fibred functors and fibred natural transformations.
-Dually, we have the 2-categories $\B{OpFib}$ and $\B{OpFib(\caa{X})}$.
+There is a 2-category $\B{Fib}$ of fibrations over arbitrary base categories, fibred 1-cells and fibred 2-cells, and dually, a 2-category $\B{OpFib}$ of opfibrations.
+Both are equipped with a forgetful functor to the 2-category $\Cat^{\mathbbm{2}}$ of 2-functors $\mathbbm{2}\to\Cat$, 2-natural transformations and modifications.